-In 1929, the “Dead Stiff” syndicate based in Sankey Street (see previous post John Sankey and Sankey Street), Highgate Hill won first prize in the State Government run Golden Casket Art Union.
+In 1929, the “Dead Stiff” syndicate based in Sankey Street (see previous post Sankey Street, Steeped in History ), Highgate Hill won first prize in the State Government run Golden Casket Art Union.
 Lists of winning numbers were eagerly awaited each week and no doubt greatly assisted newspaper sales.

 The £5,000 prize money in 1929 could have purchased three average suburban houses.

 Lotteries with cash prizes were illegal in Queensland up to 1931 and for this reason prizes were often works of art, giving rise to the name “Art Union”.
 In 1916, the first Golden Casket was initiatee under the auspices of the Queensland Patriotic Fund.

 The prize of gold is said to have been on display in a casket or jewelry case, giving rise to the “Golden Casket” name.
 I haven’t found a contemporary newspaper account of this.

 To get around the cash prohibition, all the prizes were in gold and the Government turned a blind eye.
 At that time Australia’s currency was composed of high purity gold and silver coins.
 The organisers undertook to find buyers for all of the gold prizes so that the winners received cash.

 Although paper currency was introduced in 1913, gold sovereigns continued to be minted until 1931.

 The proceeds of the first lotteries went to support returning soldiers and to provide housing for war widows.